-The argument concerning the health benefits of fruit juices and wine have been an age-old debate for a long time now.
+The argument concerning the health benefits of fruit juices and wine has been an age-old debate for a long time now.

 Where one section of the populace believes that fruit juices are a healthier choice.
-Another is of the opinion that a glass of wine a day is all they need to keep their heart healthy.
+For instance, you can read about green juice health benefits here, and see how these may differ or relate to the benefits of wine.
+Another is of the opinion that a glass of wine a day is all they need to keep their heart-healthy.

 Why choose one when you can have both?

 Both wine and fruit juice have antioxidants, which help in regulating optimal blood flow in the vessels by reducing excess cholesterol and preventing clots.
 In fact, the many different types of juices with different health benefits in themselves.
 Some people might prefer however to use supplements such as cats claw or turmeric tablets to potentially help them calm down any potential inflammation they are suffering from.

 So, let us take a closer look at some of the more unique traits of both and how essential it is to supplement them in your daily diet.

 The potential health benefits of wine gained recognition only after 1991, when ‘60 Minutes’, put forth a researched observation on some of the more predominant trends of the time.

 The observation was more of a paradox really.
 And it concluded with the fact that the French had one of the lowest heart disease rates, even though their diet was filled with saturated fats.